Hugh Vincent

-Sir Hugh Corbet Vincent (27 April 1862 – 22 February 1931) was a Welsh rugby union, association football player and politician.
+Sir Hugh Corbet Vincent (27 April 1862 – 22 February 1931) was a Wales rugby union, association football player and politician.
 He played club rugby for Bangor RFC and club football for Carnarvon Wanderers and Bangor City F.C. as well as a single international for the Wales national rugby union team.
 A solicitor by profession, Vincent also ran for parliament and was Mayor of Bangor, and in 1924 was knighted for political and public services.

 Personal life

 Hugh Vincent was born in 1862 to Rev. James Crawley Vincent and Grace Johnson.
 His paternal grandfather, the Very Reverend James Vincent Vincent was the Dean of Bangor Cathedral.
 Vincent was one of seven children, but in 1869, Vincent's father died during a cholera epidemic.
 Vincent was initially educated at the local public school, Friars School but later switched to Sherborne School in England.
 He graduated to Trinity College, Dublin and after obtaining his degree, moved to Caernarfon where he became articled to solicitor Charles Jones.
 Once Vincent had qualified as a solicitor, he went into partnership with a Mr H. Loyd Carter.

-A keen local politician, Vincent served on the Bangor City Council, and during his time with the council served as the Mayor of Bangor on three occasions.
+A keen local politician, Vincent served on the Bangor City Council, and during his time with the council served as the mayor of Bangor on three occasions.
 In 1910 he stood for the political seat of Caernarfon against Liberal politician, and then Chancellor of the Exchequer, David Lloyd George, but did not win the election.
 Vincent was knighted in the 1924 Prime Minister's Resignation Honours.

 He married Bronwen Adelaide Trevor and they had six children, five daughters and a son.
 His son died in France during World War I, while serving with the Welsh Regiment.
 Vincent's younger brother, William Henry Hoare Vincent, was a civil servant who represented India at the League of Nations, and was himself knighted, in 1913.